 Mysophobia, perhaps better known as germophobia, is the fear of germs - microorganisms that can cause illness.
-Mysophobics, or germophobes, are greatly impeded by their disorder, which compels them to clean frequently and excessively due to the fact that the world is full of germs, which are invisible to the naked eye and therefore could be anywhere and everywhere.
-They find themselves spending large amounts of time cleaning, needing to buy cleaning products frequently, and being regularly exposed to the harmful chemicals most cleaning products contain.
+Mysophobics, or germophobes, are often in significant distress because of their disorder.
+It compels them to clean frequently and excessively because they feel the world is full of germs that are invisible to the naked eye (and therefore could be anywhere and everywhere).
+They find themselves spending large amounts of time cleaning, buying numerous cleaning products frequently, and exposing themselves to the harmful chemicals most cleaning products contain.

-This article will tell you whether you are mysophobic or just a tidy person, how mysophobia is thought to be caused, and what you can do to treat it.
+This article will tell you whether you are mysophobic or just a tidy person, how mysophobia is caused, and what you can do to treat it.

-If fearing germs is controlling your life, make sure that you take my free 7 minute anxiety test to find out how to stop it forever.
+If fearing germs is controlling your life, make sure that you take my free 7-minute anxiety test score the severity of your anxiety and find out how to stop it forever.